 • You want to Blog every day.
 Get out a calendar and write down subject matters and ideas to get you started.
 OR another example is to find a magazine about your passion.

-• Being consistent will mean setting aside a part of your paycheck each month, setting your alarm clock for earlier, taking care of the baby so your significant other can have certain nights off, and carving out time to do all the reading and listening to audios.
+• Being consistent will mean setting aside a part of your paycheck each month, setting your alarm clock for earlier, taking care of the baby so your significant other can have certain nights off, and carving out time to do all the reading and listening to audio.

 6.Make change slowly.

-If you try and do everything at once all you’re going to do is overwhelm yourself.
+If you try to do everything at once all you’re going to do is overwhelm yourself.
 It will make it a lot harder for you to be consistent.
 Make gradual changes instead of jumping in head first.
 You do know that it takes 21 days in a row of doing something, for it to become a habit.
 That should be your first goal.

 7.Set specific boundaries.